icare dust diseases care

 Also known as the Dust Diseases Authority – formerly known as the Dust Diseases Board

-If you or a loved one has been diagnosed with an asbestos related disease or an occupational dust related disease, and your exposure was whilst working as an employee in NSW, it is important, regardless of where you live, to contact the Bernie Banton Foundation so we can help go through your options, and ensure due processes are enacted in an expedient, holistic fashion, whether it be with icare dust diseases care or making a common law compensation claim.
+If you or a loved one has been diagnosed with an asbestos related disease or an occupational dust related disease, and your exposure was whilst working as an employee in NSW, it is important, regardless of where you live, to contact an experienced and accredited asbestos related disease occupational dust litigation specialist, so they can help go through your options and ensure due processes are enacted in an expedient, holistic fashion, whether it be with icare dust diseases care or making a common law compensation claim.

 About icare dust diseases care

 icare dust diseases care provides limited financial compensation and also material type support to sufferers who have been diagnosed with an icare dust diseases care listed occupational dust related disease, as a result of being exposed whilst working as an employee in NSW.
 Dependent family members may also be entitled to compensation (even if the worker never registered in his or her life time).
 They also conduct lung screening at their Sydney CBD facility and at work places throughout NSW, via their mobile screening trailer unit, and a new portable service – see the two tiles below for further information.
 Apart from their Lung Screening services icare dust diseases care does not have their own care providers, they utilise services already available in the community.